The Dangers of Flea Bites for You and Your Pet

 • Painful scabs

 Dogs and cats afflicted with flea allergy dermatitis are driven to scratch, lick, chew, and bite at their itchy skin, even tugging out tufts of fur to relieve the itching and discomfort.
-Sadly, the only effective treatment for this flea-borne disease is to completely stop the flea bites by removing the biters from your pet, your home, and your yard.
+Frustratingly, the only effective treatment for this flea-borne disease is to completely eliminate the flea bites by removing the biters from your pet, your home, and your yard.

 Bartonella

-Another way that fleas are dangerous is because they are often infected by Bartonella bacteria and can spread the infection to the animals they bite.
+Unfortunately, fleas are often infected by Bartonella bacteria and can spread the infection to the animals they bite.
 In dogs and especially cats, Bartonella is associated with severe conditions, including heart disease, eye inflammation, and seizures.
 Treatment requires extensive use of antibiotics over an extended period of time.

 Bartonella is also one of the dangers of flea bites to humans.
 If an infected flea bites a cat, the bacteria replicate in the cat’s bloodstream.
-When the cat scratches, it can get bacteria on its claws.
+When the cat scratches, it can get the bacteria on its claws.
 If it then scratches or bites a human, that person may contract cat scratch fever.
-While a fairly uncommon infection, its symptoms range from problematic to devastating, including:
+While a fairly uncommon flea infection, its symptoms range from problematic to devastating, including the following:

 • Fever